AISHIK999/amazon-review-analyzer-db/README.md

 ## TODO:
 * The scraping library is capable of fetching data only from the first review page.
 Need to configure it to be able to scrape reviews across multiple pages.
-* The database seems to append only the first entry of the csv file instead of all of them.
-Find a way to fix this issue.
-Most probably generated due to some misconfiguration or some erroneous SQL query.

 ## UML Diagram:
 ```mermaid